anaclette/TheMovieDB/README.md

 # Movies app [WIP]

-Movies app using The Movie DB API.
-It will be under construction for a few weeks from now.
-For this app I mean to enhance design patterns and to achieve the implementation of a carousel as well as other common features such as pagination, modal and animated layout.
-And I finally aim to try RTK query for data fetching.
+Movies and tv shows app using The Movie DB API.
+It has been made with practising purposes and I've implemented features such as carousel, accordion, modal, search bar, language switching buttons, animated layout and RTK query for the very first time.
+It still has some features ahead to be taken care of along with some warnings and issues that need to be tackled.
+Thus it is still a work in progress.

 ## Built with